 The Board of the CCAOM established ACAOM in 1982.
-ACAOM, working under existing guidelines for similar accreditation commissions at a national level, acts as an independent body to evaluate schools and colleges of
+ACAOM, working under existing guidelines for similar accreditation commissions at a national level, acts as an independent body to evaluate schools and colleges of acupuncture and Oriental medicine for the purpose of establishing and maintaining high standards and ethical business practices.
+The Commission is recognized as a specialized accrediting agency by the U.S. Secretary of Education and the Commission on Recognition of Postsecondary Accreditation.

-8941 Aztec Dr., Suite 2 Eden Prairie, MN 55347 952-212-2434 www.acaom.org
+8941 Aztec Dr., Suite 2

+Eden Prairie, MN 55347

+www.acaom.org